eringerli/esp32-aog/README.md

 1. open the created folder above from the platformio home
 1. click build (the tile with the tick), the missing dependencies should be installed automaticaly

-# Uploading
+# Upload to the ESP32
+1. connect the ESP32 over USB
 1. click on upload (the tile with the arrow)

 # Updating the repository
-As there are sometimes added repositories as well, enter the following to update:
+As there are sometimes new repositories/submodules added, enter the following to update:
 1. go to the esp32-aog repository
 1. `git pull`
 1. `git submodule init`